dorinandreidragan/learn-oauth-openid/oauth-openid-connect.md

-# Learn OAuth 2.0 and OpenID Connect
+# OAuth 2.0 and OpenID Connect

 ## Identity use cases (pre-2010)